kerezsiz42/scanner-operator2/README.md

 </html>
 ```

-The initial version of our client-side code to test our frontend setup looks like the following.
+The initial version of our client-side code to test our frontend setup looks like the following:

 ```tsx
 import * as React from "react";